Alberta Innovates — Summer Research Studentship (SRS)

 Review process

-Student applications will be reviewed independently by an adjudication committee (MRU faculty) who have relevant experience in one or more of the priority areas.
-Each application will be scored based on this rubric.
+Student applications will be reviewed by each project's supervisor.
+Each application will be scored based on this rubric (Available at a later time).
+Supervisors may optionally conduct interviews.
 Based on these reviews, all of the Alberta Innovates Summer Research Studentship proposals are ranked and assessed to determine the award recipients.
 Decisions are final and cannot be appealed.

 Adjudication decisions are not appealable.
 Applicants who are unsuccessful are welcome to reapply in a future application cycle, and are encouraged to contact the Centre for Health and Innovation for feedback regarding their application.

-Competition results are normally available at the beginning of April.
-All applicants will be notified (via email) of their status by early April.
-If you have not been notified of your application outcome by April 12, 2024, please contact our office.
+Competition results are normally available in April.
+All applicants will be notified (via email) of their status by mid April.
+If you have not been notified of your application outcome by April 17th, 2026, please contact our office.

 Conditions of award offers